 Depending on the spatial neighborhood, GIS transformations are categorized into four classes: local, focal, global, and zonal.
 Local operations works on individual raster cells, or pixels.
 Focal operations work on cells and their neighbors, whereas global operations work on the entire layer.
 Finally, zonal operations work on areas of cells that share the same value.
 The input and output for each operator being map, the operators can be combined into a procedure, script, to perform complex tasks (info Wikipedia).

 The latest GIS development is that you don’t even have to copy the various base maps to your computer, but can consult them directly on your software through the WMS (Web Map Service), already made available in some regions of Italy.

-At the moment, for a start and beyond, I would recommend as GIS software the Open Source QuantumGIS (QGis), now at version 1.8: easy to use, quickly improving, good vector and raster handling and conversion; raster calculator and more processing tools; although some operations and the graphic output could still improve quite a lot.
+At the moment, for a start and beyond, I would recommend as GIS software the Open Source QuantumGIS (QGis), now at version 2.18 (upcoming 3.0): easy to use, quickly improving, good vector and raster handling and conversion; raster calculator and more processing tools; although some operations and the graphic output could still improve quite a lot.

-For a basic understanding of GIS principles, I recommend the book by Peter Burrough and Rachael A. McDonnell, 1998 – Principles of Geographic Information Systems, 2nd Ed., Oxford University Press.
+For a basic understanding of GIS principles, I recommend the book by Peter Burrough and Rachael A. McDonnell, 1998 – Principles of Geographic Information Systems, 2nd Ed., Oxford University Press (updated in 2015).

 Book description by Amazon: